EnricoPicci/go-class/src/use-external-module-internal/readme.md

 This external module has some packages residing below a folder names `internal`.
 The exported names (e.g. variables and functions) exported by the pacakges below the `internal` folder are not visible for this package even if they are exported (i.e. they start with a capital letter).
 These exported names are visible only within the module that defines them.

 This can be seen in the [main.go](./main/main.go) file.
-If we remote the comment from the `import "github.com/EnricoPicci/go-class-hello-with-internal/src/internal/print"` line, we see that an error appears.
+If we remove the comment from the `import "github.com/EnricoPicci/go-class-hello-with-internal/src/internal/print"` line, we see that an error appears.

 ## build